Salaryman

-Salarymen are expected to work long hours, to put in additional overtime, to participate in after-work leisure activities such as drinking, singing karaoke and visiting hostess bars with colleagues, and to value work over all else.
-The salaryman typically enters a company after graduating from college and stays with that corporation for the duration of his career.
+The term salaryman (サラリーマン, sararīman) is a Japanese word for salaried workers.
+In Japanese popular culture, it is portrayed as a white-collar worker who shows unwavering loyalty and commitment to his employer, prioritizing work over anything else, including family.
+"Salarymen" are expected to work long hours, whether overtime is paid or not.
+They socialize with colleagues and bosses, including singing karaoke, drinking, and visiting hostess bars.

-Other popular notions surrounding salarymen include karōshi, or death from overwork.
-In conservative Japanese culture, becoming a salaryman is the expected career choice for young men and those who do not take this career path are regarded as living with a stigma and less prestige.
+"Salarymen" typically enter a company after graduating from college and stay with that corporation for the duration of their career.
+In conservative Japanese culture, becoming a salaryman is a typical career choice for young men and women, as parents map out their child's education path in order to make sure they can attend a prestigious university which in turn will lead to recruitment by a major company.
+Those who do not take this career path are regarded as living with a stigma and less prestige.
 On the other hand, the word salaryman is sometimes used with derogatory connotation for his total dependence on his employer and lack of individuality.
+Other popular concepts surrounding salarymen include karōshi, or death from overwork.

 History

-The word sararīman is often described as wasei-eigo, a Japanese formation from English loanwords, but it appears to instead be a straight borrowing from the English phrase "salaried man", which predates the Japanese term by nearly a century.
+The word sararīman is often described as a wasei-eigo, a Japanese formation from English loanwords, but it appears instead to be a straight borrowing from the English phrase "salaried man", which predates the Japanese term by nearly a century.
 The Japanese term saw widespread use by 1930, even before government expansion and militarization drove the growth of white-collar employment.
 The term does not include all workers who receive a set salary, but only "white-collar workers in the large bureaucracy of a business firm or government office."
 The term includes those who work for government (e.g., bureaucrats) and major companies (e.g., those listed in Nikkei 225).
-Workers in the mizu shōbai (nightlife) and entertainment industries (including actors and singers) are not included even though their income may be salary based.
-Similarly, doctors, engineers, lawyers, accountants, musicians, artists, politicians, freelancers and corporate executives are also excluded.
+Workers in the mizu shōbai (nightlife) and entertainment industries (including actors, singers, musicians, artists) are not included even though their income may be salary based.
+Similarly, doctors, lawyers, politicians, freelancers and corporate executives (the C-suite, board of directors) are also excluded.
+Engineers and accountants who have their own firm/practice are not included as well.